caddyserver/website/src/docs/markdown/install.md

 	--comment "Caddy web server" \
 	caddy</code></pre>

+Next, [choose a systemd service file](https://github.com/caddyserver/dist/blob/master/init) based on your use case:

+- [**`caddy.service`**](https://github.com/caddyserver/dist/blob/master/init/caddy.service) if you configure Caddy with a file.
+- [**`caddy-api.service`**](https://github.com/caddyserver/dist/blob/master/init/caddy-api.service) if you configure Caddy solely through its API.

+They are very similar but with minor differences in the ExecStart and ExecReload commands to accommodate your workflow.
+Customize the file accordingly.

-Next, take [this systemd unit file](https://github.com/caddyserver/dist/blob/master/init/caddy.service) and save it to `/etc/systemd/system/caddy.service`.
-Double-check the **ExecStart** and **ExecReload** directives---make sure the binary's location and command line arguments are correct for your installation.
+**Double-check the `ExecStart` and `ExecReload` directives.** Make sure the binary's location and command line arguments are correct for your installation!

-Double-check that both your systemd and Caddy configs are correct before continuing.
-Make sure your config file is in the location specified in the command.

 To start the service for the first time, do the usual systemctl dance: